Information for academics

-- Due to Summer courses running at varying times, there are no fixed start and end dates as is the case for Semesters 1 and 2.
+- Due to non-standard courses running at varying times, there are no fixed start and end dates as is the case for Semesters 1 and 2.
 It is up to the course convener to decide the survey start and end dates for non-standard sessions.

 - Typically, a survey should start approximately 80% into the teaching component, and finish after all assessment has been undertaken by students, including exams.
 The survey must close before the grades are released to students.